Introduction

 Motion Blur

-Motion blur simulates the blurring effect of fast-moving objects, adding a sense of speed and dynamism.
-While it can enhance the realism of movement, some players find it disorienting or prefer the sharper look of disabled motion blur.
-This setting allows for personal preference adjustment.
+Motion blur gives the impression of blurring an effect of fast-moving objects thereby increasing the sense of speed and dynamism.
+It can be a great help in making the movement look more real; however, some players might find it confusing or prefer the sharper look of disabled motion blur.
+This setting is highly customizable in terms of personal preference for the user.

 Level of Detail (LOD)